-ETP and Sunoco LP have adopted certain valuation methodologies in determining unitholder's allocations of income, gain, loss and deduction.
-The IRS may challenge these methods or the resulting allocations, and such a challenge could adversely affect the value of ETP's and Sunoco LP's Common Units and our Common Units.
+We have adopted certain valuation methodologies in determining Unitholder's allocations of income, gain, loss and deduction.
+The IRS may challenge these methods or the resulting allocations, and such a challenge could adversely affect the value of our common units.

-In determining the items of income, gain, loss and deduction allocable to our, Sunoco LP's or ETP's unitholders, we must routinely determine the fair market value of our respective assets.
-Although we may from time to time consult with professional appraisers regarding valuation matters, we make many fair market value estimates using a methodology based on the market value of our, Sunoco LP's or ETP's common units as a means to measure the fair market value of our respective assets.
+In determining the items of income, gain, loss and deduction allocable to our Unitholders, we must routinely determine the fair market value of our respective assets.
+Although we may from time to time consult with professional appraisers regarding valuation matters, we make many fair market value estimates using a methodology based on the market value of our common units as a means to measure the fair market value of our respective assets.
 The IRS may challenge these valuation methods and the resulting allocations of income, gain, loss and deduction.

-A successful IRS challenge to these methods or allocations could adversely affect the amount, character, and timing of taxable income or loss being allocated to our Unitholders, Sunoco LP's Unitholders or the ETP Unitholders.
-It also could affect the amount of gain on the sale of Common Units by our Unitholders, Sunoco LP's Unitholders or ETP's Unitholders and could have a negative impact on the value of our Common Units or those of Sunoco LP and ETP or result in audit adjustments to the tax returns of our, Sunoco LP's Unitholders without the benefit of additional deductions.
+A successful IRS challenge to these methods or allocations could adversely affect the amount, character, and timing of taxable income or loss being allocated to our Unitholders.
+It also could affect the amount of gain from our Unitholders' sale of common units and could have a negative impact on the value of the common units or result in audit adjustments to our Unitholders' tax returns without the benefit of additional deductions.

-The sale or exchange of 50% or more of our capital and profits interests during any twelve month period will result in the termination of our partnership for federal income tax purposes.
+The sale or exchange of 50% or more of our capital and profit interests during any twelve month period will result in the termination of our partnership for federal income tax purposes.

 We will be considered to have technically terminated as a partnership for federal income tax purposes if there is a sale or exchange of 50% or more of the total interests in our capital and profits within a twelve-month period.
-For purposes of determining whether the 50% threshold has been met, multiple sales of the same unit during the applicable twelve-month period will be counted only once.
+For purposes of determining whether the 50% threshold has been met, multiple sales of the same unit will be counted only once.
 Our technical termination would, among other things, result in the closing of our taxable year for all Unitholders which would require us to file two federal partnership tax returns (and our Unitholders could receive two Schedules K-1 if relief was not available, as described below) for one fiscal year, and could result in a deferral of depreciation deductions allowable in computing our taxable income.
 In the case of a Unitholder reporting on a taxable year other than a calendar year, the closing of our taxable year may also result in more than twelve months of our taxable income or loss being includable in such Unitholder's taxable income for the year of termination.
-A technical termination currently would not affect our classification as a partnership for federal income tax purposes, but it would result in our being treated as a new partnership for tax purposes on the technical termination date, and would be required to make new tax elections and could be subject to penalties if we were unable to determine in a timely manner that a termination occurred.
-The IRS has announced a relief procedure whereby a publicly traded partnership that has technically terminated requests and the IRS grants special relief, among other things, the partnership may be permitted to provide only a single Schedule K-1 to unitholders for the two tax years within the fiscal year in which the termination occurs.
+Our termination currently would not affect our classification as a partnership for federal income tax purposes, but it would result in us being treated as a new partnership for tax purposes on the technical termination date, and would be required to make new tax elections and could be subject to penalties if we were unable to determine in a timely manner that a termination occurred.
+The IRS has announced a relief procedure whereby a publicly traded partnership that has technically terminated requests and the IRS grants special relief, among other things, the Partnership may be permitted to provide only a single Schedule K-1 to Unitholders for the two tax years within the fiscal year in which the termination occurs.